 Learn more about how we're working to be a policy leader in moving forward solutions to climate change.

 In the U.S. alone, half of its residents live within 50 miles of the coast.
 Worldwide, approximately 100 million people live within three feet of sea level.
 Sea level rise associated with climate change could displace tens of millions of people in low-lying areas – especially in developing countries.
 Inhabitants of some small island countries that rest barely above the existing sea level are already abandoning their islands, some of the world’s first climate change refugees.
 In fact, in May 2016, the residents of Isle de Jean Charles were given $48 million to move – the first U.S.-based climate refugees.

-Solution: restore natural systems on our coasts, like the coral reef restoration work being done in Florida, that help absorb the effects of climate change and protect coastal communities.
+Learn more about how we're restoring natural systems on our coasts, like the coral reef restoration work being done in Florida, that help absorb the effects of climate change and protect coastal communities.

 The true economic impact of climate change is hard to predict.
 But it’s safe to say that many key economic sectors – from fishing to energy to water utilities – will feel long-term impacts of climate change.
 From warming seas, which encourage proliferation of non-native species that impact fishing industries, to rising temperatures, which impact energy usage around the world, our shifting global climate will force many industries to move quickly to adapt to change.
 Even recreation and tourism industries are weather-dependent – with many planning based on historic weather patterns, which climate change will disrupt.
 As we move into an era in which climate change impacts are all around us, adapting to these changes quickly will be key for all sectors of the global economy.